ja-p/ja-p.github.io/content/posts/nsec2022-email-template/index.md

 The root `/` directory had `/app/` which contains the challenge's code.
 The root also contained `/app.bk/` which appeared to be a copy/backup of `/app/`.

 Since level 1, the challenge offered the possibility of resetting the challenge due to concerns of being stuck in a restart loop.
 That could be done by visiting the route `/reset`.
 I hadn't noticed that route in the Go code, so it must be implemented in some other way.
-When exploring the filesystem, I found two PHP scripts which Apache pointed at when we visited `GET /reset` and `GET /source`.
+When exploring the filesystem in level 1, I found two PHP scripts which Apache pointed at when we visited `GET /reset` and `GET /source`.

 The `reset.php` script took care of replacing the `/app/` directory with a clean copy of the backup and restarting the challenge service.